jriecken/sat-js/README.md

 It supports detecting collisions between:
  - Circles (using Vornoi Regions.)
- - Convex Polygons (and simple Axis-Aligned Boxes, which are of course polygons.)
+ - Convex Polygons (and simple Axis-Aligned Boxes, which are of course, convex polygons.)

 It's released under the [MIT](http://en.wikipedia.org/wiki/MIT_License) license.